dti-cognaio/cognaio-cloud-extract-iac/Readme.md

 ![Alt text](assets/azure-idp-service-architecture.png)

 ### Subscription and Resource groups *
-The Azure Subscription where all parts for the COGNAiO® cloud extract resources are hosted.
+The Azure Subscription where all parts for the COGNAiO® Cloud Extract resources are hosted.
 They can be managed into resource groups.
 ### Public IP
 Public IP who relates to the Application Gateway or directly to the Ingress-Controller of AKS if deployed without Application Gateway
 ### Application Gateway with WAF v2
 This component is the central entry Point for all requests.
 For security reasons a WAF (Web Application Firewall) is included into this component.
 Allow only secure Ciphers.
 ### Azure Kubernetes Service (AKS)
 The Kubernetes cluster Service of Azure where the application runs as parts of Pods.
 The Application deployment is separate and done with Helm.
 The AKS is deployed with a system node pool and a working node pool.
+#### Tested Kubernetes versions:
+- v1.30.x
+- v1.29.x
+- v1.28.x
+- v1.27.x
+- v1.26.x

 ### Azure PostgreSQL *
-The Database for the persistance of the COGNAiO® cloud extract application with some additional extensions enabled.
+The Database for the persistance of the COGNAiO® Cloud Extract application with some additional extensions enabled.
+#### Tested Postgres versions:
+- v15.4
+- v14.13
+- v14.12

 ### OpenAI, Form Recognition, Cognitive Services *
-This are all AI-Services needed for proper working of the COGNAiO® cloud extract application.
+This are all AI-Services needed for proper working of the COGNAiO® Cloud Extract application.
 #### OpenAi Models
 This deployment provides three openAi models.
 If other models where needed to fit your needs, feel free to deploy them
-- text-embedding-ada-002
+- text-embedding-3-large
-- gpt-35-turbo-16k
+- gpt-4o
-- gpt-35-turbo
+- gpt-4o-mini
 ### Container Registry
-Stores the Images needed for the COGNAiO® cloud extract application can be externally and is not Part of this deployment.
+Stores the Images needed for the COGNAiO® Cloud Extract application can be externally and is not Part of this deployment.
 ### Azure Vault
-Stores all secrets and credentials needed for the COGNAiO® cloud extract application
+Stores all secrets and credentials needed for the COGNAiO® Cloud Extract application
 ### Mail Account (Not part of Terraform) *
 Mail account for sending emails from the application to it's user.
-> \* This resources are required so that COGNAiO® cloud extract runs properly.
+> \* This resources are required so that COGNAiO® Cloud Extract runs properly.

 ## Usage
  - Fulfill [prerequisits](#prerequisites)